What can I do now to calm down?

 If you’re feeling overwhelmed, anxious or scared, try these simple exercises to help you calm down.

 Let us know which ones work for you.
-If you have any other suggestions for this page, please send them to firstname.lastname@example.org.
+If you have any other suggestions for this page, please email firstname.lastname@example.org.

 Distracting yourself from intrusive thoughts or difficult emotions can help